Security-Onion-Solutions/securityonion-docs/idh.rst

         config:
           http.port: 8080

-With this configuration changed, we can now make it active on the IDH node by using :ref:`salt` to apply the ``idh`` & ``firewall`` states.
+With this configuration changed, we can now make it active on the IDH node by using :ref:`salt` to apply the ``idh`` and ``firewall`` states.

-Run the following from the Manager (replacing ``$IDH-Hostname`` as appropriate):
+Run the following from the manager (replacing ``$IDH-Hostname`` with your actual IDH hostname):

 ::

      sudo salt '$IDH-Hostname*' state.apply idh,firewall

-You should now be able to browse to the HTTP server on the IDH node on TCP/8080!
+You should now be able to browse to the HTTP server on the IDH node on TCP/8080.

-Any other configuration in the ``http.defaults.yaml`` can be overriden in this way.
+You should be able to override any other configuration in the ``http.defaults.yaml`` in a similar manner.